jacoblapworth/akahu-sdk-swift/src/react/toast.md

 	</div>
 </div>

+## Examples

-### Example configurations
+### Default Layout

-Standard toasts are given a layout class by default.
-The close button is added when a `onCloseClick` callback prop is added.
+Standard toasts are given a layout class by default and with no actionale buttons.
+The close button is only added when a `onCloseClick` callback prop is added.

 ```
 const onToastClose = () => {alert( 'Standard toast closed' )};